 Besides its enchanting nature and beaches, Bali has always been known to enthrall people with its unique culture and aesthetic traditions.
 The first time I visited Bali was in 2010 and at that point too, I was quite taken in by this aspect of Bali.
-I just returned from my 2nd visit to Bali , a trip organized by Skyscanner and Ministry of Tourism of Indonesia and again, I was completely mesmerized by the simple rituals and traditions of the Balinese Culture.
+I just returned from my 2nd visit to Bali , a trip organized by Skyscanner and again, I was completely mesmerized by the simple rituals and traditions of the Balinese Culture.
 I took a plunge into discovering more about these traditions while I was there.
 What struck me amazing was that most of their culture was so much similar to Indian customs and traditions.

 Let me start my series on Indonesia with this my first post that takes you through 5 examples of the Balinese Culture that are just evident as you walk down their streets.
 Beginning with a quick introduction to Bali –